suhasmaddali/Heart-Disease-Prediction/README.md

 <img src = "https://github.com/suhasmaddali/Heart-Disease-Prediction/blob/main/images/scatterplots.png"/>

-There seems to be a good positive correlation between age and cholestrol levels.
-This is true in real-life as individuals with higher age tend to have higher cholestrol levels.
-This can change depending on the country at which the details of people are taken.
-However, this is a general trend followed in the plot.
+The plot shows a strong **positive** correlation between age and cholesterol levels.
+This reflects the common observation that older people tend to have higher cholesterol levels.
+This may vary across different countries and populations, but it is a general trend in the plot.

 <img src = "https://github.com/suhasmaddali/Heart-Disease-Prediction/blob/main/images/Chol%20Vs.%20Age%20Scatterplots.png"/>

+We can also take a look at a univariate feature called

 <img src = "https://github.com/suhasmaddali/Heart-Disease-Prediction/blob/main/images/Cholestrol%20boxplot.png"/>